 The flux deposited on a CCD from an individual cosmic ray depends less on the energy of the cosmic ray than on the distance it travels in the silicon substrate i.e. its direction of incidence.
-The electron deposition due to individual cosmic rays measured with ACS/WFC has a well-defined cutoff, with negligible events of less than $500~\text{e}^-$ and a median of $\sim 1000~\text{e}^-$ (Figure 5.16).
+The electron deposition due to individual cosmic rays measured with ACS/WFC has a well-defined cutoff, with negligible events of less than 500 e- and a median of ~1000 e- (Figure 5.16).
 Similarly, the overall characteristics of the cosmic ray population appear nominal in WFC3.
-Miles et al. 2021 found that the rate of cosmic ray hits is ~ 1 hit per cm2 s-1, and a typical hit corresponds to $\sim 2200~\text{e}^-$.
+Miles et al. 2021 found that the rate of cosmic ray hits is ~1 hit per cm s-1, and a typical hit corresponds to ~2200 e-.